-initial rate around 40% to a rate similar to that of Harvard PhDs by 2015.
+time.
+Citations to advisors have been highest at Harvard, peaking with over 70% of early-2010s theses citing advisor work.
+Citations to advisors increased most at MIT, from an initial rate around 40% to a rate similar to that of Harvard PhDs by 2015.
 Princeton PhDs' citation rates evolve much like those for Harvard PhDs, while Berkeley, Chicago, Northwestern, Stanford and Yale advisor-citation rates hover between 50-65% by the end of our sample period.
 These patterns suggest growing research affinity between advisors and advisees in general, though with persistent differences in the degree of intellectual alignment across institutions.

 Our measure of thesis citations to advisors is imperfect and relies in large part on algorithms that read thesis PDFs.
 19 Advisor affiliation is also approximate in our data, relying on author affiliations attached to publications in EconLit.
 Still, the view that the resulting citation rates are informative is supported by Figure 16.
 This figure tracks the number of students advised and student citations to advisors for advisors that change affiliations.
-For 367 fixed-super advisors (defined as an advisor whose advising load falls in the upper decile of the advisee distribution for any cohort), the figure counts advisees at the former affiliation and new affiliation separately.
+For 364 fixed-super advisors (defined as an advisor whose advising load falls in the upper decile of the advisee distribution for any cohort), the figure counts advisees at the former affiliation and new affiliation separately.
 A transitioning advisor's advising load at their previous affiliation falls sharply at the time of a move, plateauing close to zero four years later.
 At the same time, the number of advises advised by transitioning advisors at the new institution increases rapidly.
 A similar pattern appears in the number of graduates that cite transitioning advisors' work: their number decreases at a transitioning advisor's previous institution while it increases at the new one (considering all students at origin and destination schools, not just graduates advised by transitioning advisors).
 These patterns suggest advisees citations capture a decline in intellectual influence at an advisor's old institution and rising influence at the new one.

 When included in a regression model like equation (5), variables that indicate coauthoring with advisors and classmates before or in graduation years are unrelated to PhD students' immediate post-graduation publication success.
 Estimated advisor-coauthoring effects on DI publications, reported in the first four columns of Table 4, are small and not significantly different from zero.
-Classmate-coauthoring coefficient estimates, reported in columns 2 and 4 of the table, are likewise not significantly different from zero, though estimated much less precisely than the corresponding advisor-coauthoring effects.
+Classmate-coauthoring coefficient estimates, reported in columns 2 and 4 of the table, are on the margin or not significantly different from zero, though estimated much less precisely than the corresponding advisor-coauthoring effects.

-Graduates whose thesis cites an advisor, by contrast, are estimated to see 0.22 more DI publications and 0.07 more T6 publications, estimated gains that are significantly different from zero.
-The Poisson estimates in columns 6 and 8 of Table 4 show that these gains amount to publication increases of 16% and 27%, respectively.
+Graduates whose thesis cites an advisor, by contrast, are estimated to see 0.23 more DI publications and 0.07 more T6 publications, estimated gains that are significantly different from zero.
+The Poisson estimates in columns 6 and 8 of Table 4 show that these gains amount to publication increases of 15% and 22%, respectively.
 The strongest predictor of post-PhD publication success is a dummy variable indicating graduates with any pre-PhD publication; this is a control necessitated by the fact that our definition of coauthoring requires publication and precocious pre-degree publishers are more likely to publish after leaving the nest.